Table of Contents

 In return for receiving compensation, the worker cannot sue his employer for damages.
 However, if a third party is liable for the injury, the employee can hire an attorney and sue the third party and pursue a Personal Injury claim, in addition to collecting workers’ compensation.

-At K L Sanchez Law Office, P.C., our skilled accident lawyers are available to assist workers to receive the compensation they deserve.
-Accidents at workplaces can be life-changing for some workers who end up being permanently disabled.
-If an employer violated safety codes which resulted in employees getting hurt, it is important that they are held liable.
+At K L Sanchez Law Office, P.C., our skilled Queens workers’ compensation attorneys are available to assist workers in receiving the compensation they deserve.
+Accidents in the workplace can be life-changing for some workers who end up permanently disabled.
+If an employer violated safety codes that resulted in employees getting hurt, it is important that they are held liable.

 To schedule a free consultation with our Queens attorneys, call us at (646) 701-7990.